alexprogrammed/roblox_scripts/README.md

 # roblox_scripts
 This is where I post Roblox scripts that I've made.<br>
-This only exists so people can HttpGet these instead of having the entire script inside the editor.<br>
+I made this because I don't want to have to put the entire script inside the editor, it's better to use HttpGet with GitHub raw content.<br>
 The scripts should work with SynapseX but I don't guarantee that they'll work on a different executor.<br>